carone1/fuel_xtremio/doc/source/index.rst

-.. _fuel-plugin-external-emc:
+.. _fuel-xtremio:

 ****************************************************************
-Guide to the EMC VNX Plugin version 3.0.0 for Fuel
+Guide to the EMC XtremIO Plugin version 2.0.0 for Fuel
 ****************************************************************

-This document provides instructions for installing, configuring and using EMC VNX plugin for Fuel.
+This document provides instructions for installing, configuring and using EMC XtremIO plugin for Fuel.

 .. toctree::
     :maxdepth: 2